Apply for Financial Aid

 We are invested in protecting your privacy!
 We can provide you with a safe, secure method to provide your documents to the Financial Aid Office electronically.

-If you would like to submit your documents electronically please email email@example.com with a request for a secure link.
+If you would like to submit your documents electronically please email email@example.com to request a secure link.

 Your email must come from your SFCC email account and include your Student ID number.
 The Financial Aid Office will provide you with access to an encryption service along with instructions on uploading documents.

 To E-mail Financial Aid:

 Federal regulations require that all financial aid inquiries come from your school e-mail address.
 Please e-mail all financial aid questions from your SFCC email account.
 Log into MySFCC, access your email account by clicking on the Gmail link in the Launchpad, and create a new email using firstname.lastname@example.org in the address bar.